User Guide

 Basic Usage Pattern

-Here's a quick examplee showing loading a database and writing new data.
+Here's a quick example showing creating a user, database, and writing new data.

 See Transactions and Code Examples for more details.